jurihock/stftPitchShift/README.md

 To apply multiple pitch shifts at once, separate each factor by a comma, e.g. `-p 0.5,1,2`.

 To enable the formant preservation feature specify a suitable *quefrency* value in milliseconds.
-Depending on the source signal, start with a small value like `-f 1`.
+Depending on the source signal, begin with a small value like `-f 1`.
 Generally, the *quefrency* value has to be smaller than the fundamental period, as reciprocal of the fundamental frequency, of the source signal.

 At the moment the formant preservation doesn't seem to work along with the multi pitch shifting and smaller pitch shifting factors.
 Further investigation is therefore necessary...